 - ISIpedia Web-platform Assessment and Editorial Team, overseen by IIASA

 The Stakeholder Engagement Team, housed at Climate Analytics, facilitates collaborative and reciprocal processes with modeller and non-modeller stakeholders.
 This includes interactive workshops focusing on research co-design and mutual learning, an online survey for gathering end-user inputs, and two-way knowledge brokering.
-More information on stakeholder engagement activities can be found below.

 Input on Design of ISIpedia Portal

-The Stakeholder Engagement Team has been actively involved in the iterative rounds of design and feedback on the development of the ISIpedia portal.
+We have been actively involved in the iterative rounds of design and feedback on the development of the ISIpedia portal.
 In the first year of the project, the ISIpedia partners, in coordination with a design company, have been working on developing “ISIpedia wireframes,” scaffolding of all of the features and structures necessary and desired for a user-friendly, climate-impact portal.
 The development of the wireframes drew on examples of existing climate services and other socio-environmental data portals.
 More importantly, input from many stakeholders heavily influenced the ISIpedia wireframes.